 Contact: 201-792-0340

 In Jesus’ Name Charities was founded in 1981 as a response to hunger and poverty in the Hoboken community.
-They accept donations of in-season clothing and food based on the most up-to-date needs of our neighbors, as well as coordinate a network of volunteers to distribute them.
+The organization accepts donations of in-season clothing and food based on the most up-to-date needs of neighbors, as well as coordinating a network of volunteers to distribute them.
+A list is available online with the organization’s current needs.

 Drop off details: Call or email to schedule an appointment